DFE-Digital/register-trainee-teachers/docs/authentication.md

 2. Register validates the email and allows two requests a minute.
 3. Register stores the email and a new salt in the session.
 4. If the email belongs to a user, Register generates a code and sends it with GOV.UK Notify.
-If it does not, nothing is sent but the client still sees the next page, so the form cannot be used to find out who has an account.
+If it does not, nothing is sent.
+In both cases the client is redirected to `/sign-in-code`.
-5. The client enters the code at `/sign-in-code`.
+5. The client enters the code.
 6. Register rebuilds the code from the user's secret and the salt, then compares it.
 Five attempts are allowed every five minutes and the code is valid for ten minutes.
 7. If the code matches, Register stores the email in the session and deletes the salt so the code